-With the exception of social cooperatives, the above legal entities are considered publicly beneficial taxpayers or not-for-profit organizations (NPOs) if their primary activity is not entrepreneurial (i.e. systematically pursuing profit-making), as stated in their incorporation documents, statute, bylaws, or according to the decision of a public authority (Income Tax Law Article 17a(1)).
-Social cooperatives may also be considered NPOs under certain conditions.
+With the exception of social cooperatives, the above legal entities are considered publicly beneficial taxpayers or not-for-profit organizations (NPOs) if their primary activity is not entrepreneurial (i.e. systematically pursuing profit-making), as stated in their incorporation documents, statutes, bylaws, or according to an evaluation by a public authority (Income Tax Law Article 17(a)(1)).
+Under certain conditions, social cooperatives may also be qualify to claim some benefits granted to NPOs.

-The above exemptions from income tax are applicable only if the NPO submits a request to receive the exemptions (Income Tax Law Article 19b(3)).
+The above exemptions from income tax are applicable only if the NPO submits an irrevocable request to receive the exemptions (Income Tax Law Article 19(b)(3)).

 NPOs are not generally exempt from output VAT on supplies provided to others in pursuit of statutory activities.
-However, NPOs’ activities may be exempt from the VAT if their exclusive purpose is to raise resources to support the main purpose of the NPO, as long as such activities do not affect economic competition (VAT Law Article 61(f)).
+However, an NPO’s activities may be exempt from the VAT if the NPO was established for educational, health care and social care purposes and if it pursues its VAT related activities to raise money to support its statutory purposes, as long as such activities do not affect economic competition (VAT Law Article 61(f)).

-All NPOs are also eligible for Real Property Tax exemption for property they own.
-Both legal entities and natural persons may deduct donations to NPOs pursuing certain enumerated public benefit purposes and to organizations that filed and organized "public collections" under the Public Collections Law (Real Estate Tax Law Article 4(1)(f), 9(1)(f) and (k)(items 8 and 9)).
+All NPOs are also eligible for Real Property Tax exemption for property they own (Real Estate Tax Law Articles 4(1)(f) and (g) (item 8), and 9(1)(f) and (k)(items 8 and 9)).
+Both legal entities and natural persons may deduct donations to NPOs pursuing certain enumerated public benefit purposes and to organizations that filed and organized "public collections" under the Public Collections Law (Income Tax Law Article 19b(2)(d)).

 - Constitution of the Czech Republic, Act No. 1/1993, as amended